List of Youth Olympic Games gold medalists who won Olympic gold medals

 This is a partial list of athletes who are Olympic and Youth Olympic gold medalists, having won at least one of both an Olympic and a Youth Olympics gold medal.

-Names in Bold denote people that have competed in the most recent Youth Olympics, namely the 2020 Lausanne Winter Youth Olympics and the 2018 Buenos Aires Summer Youth Olympics or the most recent Olympics, namely the 2022 Beijing Winter Olympics and the 2024 Paris Summer Olympics.
+Names in Bold denote people that have competed in the most recent Youth Olympics, namely the 2024 Winter Youth Olympics in Gangwon and the 2018 Summer Youth Olympics in Buenos Aires or the most recent Olympics, namely the 2026 Winter Olympics in Milan and the 2024 Summer Olympics in Paris.